isabella232/docs-13/docs/New_GraphCMS_Beta.md

 ## What to Expect in the Next Weeks
 We will be making daily changes to the web app and the web app will display when a new version is ready.

 The final release around the end of may will be mostly feature pair with the "old version" of GraphCMS, so there will be a lot of things coming throughout the beta.

-For example: Translations, Webhooks, Publish Workflows, Roles...
+What's still to come:

+- Dashboard (without Mock data)
+- Translations
+- Staging
+- Webhooks
+- Publish Workflows
+- Remaining Fields
+- Relations
+- Roles
+- Integrations (Algolia etc.)
+- Settings